SrijanSankrit/PDF-to-XML-Converter/README.md

 ## Instructions For GUI

 1. Keep all the properties file together with the jar file.
+2. User has option to keep his/her custom keywords for table inside the config.properties file.
-2. Open the jar file.
+3. Open the jar file.
-3. Select the PDF file to be extracted by 'Choose' button.
+4. Select the PDF file to be extracted by 'Choose' button.
-4. Select the pages to be extracted or enter * for all pages in the file.
+5. Select the pages to be extracted or enter * for all pages in the file.
-5. Add the password only if required.
+6. Add the password only if required.
-6. Generate the XML in the same folder as of JAR by simply clicking on 'Generate XML', with name designating the time of creation, along with a log file generated in the same directory.
+7. Generate the XML in the same folder as of JAR by simply clicking on 'Generate XML', with name designating the time of creation, along with a log file generated in the same directory.